Spyderisk/system-modeller-deployment/README.md

-This project contains scripts and configuration files deploy an instance of the open source [Spyderisk System Modeller](https://github.com/Spyderisk/system-modeller) on a machine you control, typically a server or a laptop.
-As of the end of 2023, Spyderisk is fully available but only works in very specific circumstances.
-This README file documents how to do a Spyderisk deployment in those few circumstances.
-We are pretty proud of our efforts to bring 12 years of academic research out into the open and we expect it to get increasingly easy to install and run.
+This project contains scripts and configuration files deploy an instance of the open source [Spyderisk System Modeller](https://github.com/Spyderisk/system-modeller) on a machine you control.

+Spyderisk is fully available but only works in very specific circumstances.
+This README file documents how to deploy Spyderisk in those few circumstances.
+We expect Spyderisk to become increasingly easy to install and run.

 Being an open source project which promotes transparency at all levels, Spyderisk is primarily written for and targeted to Linux/Unix.
 We have made